loxal/kotlin-javascript-hello-world/README.md

-# Kotlin JavaScript ”Hello, world!”
+# Kotlin JavaScript: ”Hello, world!”
 Kotlin (JavaScript) Template with a simple “Hello, World!” output written to the JavaScript Console

 ## Getting Started